A rich, creamy & indulgent, low-calorie chocolate tart can be all yours with Lo-Dough

 Method1.
 Preheat your oven to 140c/Gas Mark One.
 In a sauce pan, gently heat up the cream and milk with the split and deseeded vanilla pod until just too hot to touch.
 Take off the heat, add in the chocolate and sweetener and keep stirring until melted in together.

-2. Whisk the eggs thoroughly.
+2. Whisk the eggs thoroughly with the cocoa.

 3. Pour the hot chocolate cream over the egg mixture, whisking the whole time.